deliverystack/jpw3gen/README.md

 - navigation sorting seems to not work, for example articles/2025/May
 - Storing the entire nav in every HTML file requires too much generation and makes the files to big and slow.
 - Needs refactoring.
 Config.rs contains too much code, as does processing; some needs a new HTML library or something.
+- Site search is not working well
+- Clippy reports some issues; exit is commented in jpw3gen.sh